 But that isn’t the ideal way to build a house.
 You have to insulate, air seal, and ventilate.

 HVAC is one of the most important systems in homes today, not least because heating and cooling constitutes the largest energy expense for most homeowners, accounting for more than half of the energy use in a typical U.S. home, according to the Department of Energy, but also because there's a growing awareness of the importance of indoor air quality, since most Americans spend a significant amount of their time indoors, whether it's at home or in the office or other buildings, where gases, chemicals, and various particulate pollutants can cause allergies, headaches, eye irritation, fatigue, and other health issues.
+And now there is the additional concern of air quality as it relates to COVID-19.

 More Efficient HVAC to Reduce Energy Consumption